 - Information about accrediting bodies

-Unistats allows prospective students and other interested parties to compare information about different programmes at different institutions via the information provided in the KIS.
+Discover Uni allows prospective students and other interested parties to compare information about different programmes at different institutions via the information provided in Unistats.

-The College submits an annual report to HEFCE with KIS data for each undergraduate programme during the summer term each year.
-Please contact the HESA and student data team in Registry for more details of the data collection process.
+The College submits an annual report to the OfS with Unistats data for each undergraduate programme during the summer term each year.
+Please contact the Student External Returns team in Registry for more details of the data collection process.

 Wider information set